dkvz/majorsetbe/README.md

 - [ ] On the blog page (blog posts lists) the permalink icon is shown in a really weird place when on large screen and the post title is very long
 - [ ] Find fonts to use -> My default Mint 20 sans-serif one is nice
 - [ ] Change the favicon
-- [ ] Check what we get as OpenGraph metadata
+- [ ] Check what we get as OpenGraph metadata for pages with or without thumbnails, posts and events
 - [x] Add something to make it easier to declare the common media queries -> Added mixins
 - [ ] Do we need the infinite scrolling or "shopping cart" CSS and JS?
 - [ ] The linter will probably yell at us - Change code style to 2 spaces at the very least - Try fixing the SCSS lint errors